 The best way to prevent using components with known vulnerabilities would be to never use third-party components and build these in house.
 However, this is not always possible in the real world, it just means that you need to take precautions when choosing which 3rd party tools to use or work with.

 - Always upgrade components to the latest version (patching)

-- Avoid using a junior penetration tester.
-It is best to use an Iasme certified and CREST accredited penetration testing company to identify cybersecurity vulnerabilities such as insecure deserialisation or insufficient logging and monitoring.
+- It is best to use an Iasme certified and CREST accredited penetration testing company to identify cybersecurity vulnerabilities such as insecure deserialisation or insufficient logging and monitoring.

-Contact Omnicyber Security to find out how our pen testing can seek out any components your web apps use that have vulnerabilities, explain what they are, and how to resolve them.
+Contact OmniCyber Security to find out how our world-class penetration testing can seek out any components your web apps use that have vulnerabilities, explain what they are, and how to resolve them.